Yupher/oh-no-again/README.md

 - ✅ Retry with exponential backoff
 - ✅ Timeout with `AbortController` support (native `fetch`)
 - ✅ Concurrency-limited batching (like `p-limit`)
+- ✅ Built-in `fetch` under the hood — no need to install axios!
-- ✅ Works out of the box with `fetch`
+- ✅ Works out of the box with native `fetch`
-- ✅ TypeScript support (as of v0.2.0)
+- ✅ TypeScript support
+- ✅ Dual ESM & CommonJS support (Node.js 22+)
-- ✅ Tiny and dependency-free
+- ✅ Improved error reporting (context-aware)

 ---